-These date nights are her way of forcing me to not be so cheap and are a small token of appreciation for all the cooking Kim does the rest of the month.
-And they work because they keep us from falling into a boring routine.
+Date nights are Kim’s way of forcing me to not be so cheap and are a small token of appreciation for all the cooking Kim does the rest of the month.
+And they keep us from falling into a boring routine.

 5. Conversation Starters

-These 36 questions sparked so much conversation between Kim and I that it took us three evenings to get through them all.
+These 36 questions sparked so much conversation between Kim and me that it took us three evenings to get through them.